enliktjioe/enliktjioe.github.io/_pages/about.md

 # **Latest Activities - Jan 2025**

-- [Vipassana Retreat in Meppen, Germany](https://dvara.dhamma.org/en/anreise-meppen/)- *10-days retreat with noble-silence, learning [art of living](https://dvara.dhamma.org/en/code/) with mindful life (without technology, writing, reading), focusing on body and mind awareness (27 Dec 2024 - 07 Jan 2025)*
+- [My First Vipassana Experiences](https://enliktjioe.medium.com/my-first-vipassana-experiences-af50d0a99e48)- *10-days retreat with noble-silence, learning [art of living](https://dvara.dhamma.org/en/code/) with mindful life (without technology, writing, reading), focusing on body and mind awareness (27 Dec 2024 - 07 Jan 2025)*
 - [Awesome Climate Games](https://github.com/enliktjioe/awesome-climate-games) - *Collaboration project with [Xiange Wang](https://www.linkedin.com/in/wangxiange/) that I met through [Work on Climate](https://workonclimate.org/) community as our way of sharing the tools, insights, and resources related to games for climate and sustainability.*
-- [#30HariBercerita2024 via Threads](https://www.threads.net/search?q=30HariBercerita2024&serp_type=tags&tag_id=18405032245033899&filter=recent) - *My end-of-year personal challenge to write a short story every day during the month December 2024*
-- [Co-Organizer of Effective Altruism Germany Retreat](https://eadretreatberlin2025.my.canva.site/) - *An epic weekend with the EA Germany Community in Berlin, dive into awesome discussions, learn from insightful speakers, and enjoy various social activities to connect with the German EA Community (24-26 Jan 2025)*
-- [IKG Hamburg Volunteer for Christmas Party Celebration](https://www.facebook.com/photo/?fbid=122188769480040823&set=pcb.122188769612040823) - *Helping Indonesian Catholic Community (IKG) in Hamburg for kitchen preparation of food and beverage*
-- Co-Organizer of [Effective Altruism Bremen](https://forum.effectivealtruism.org/groups/toTCXLz6pFh4XCrcx) - *A new EA local group made to bring Effective Altruism movement for people in Bremen, focused on University student*

-## Exploration - Nomad - Mindfulness  (April)
+## Exploration - Nomad - Mindfulness  (April - June 2024)

 - 01 April - 30 June 2024, Digital Nomad Life exploring UK and EU countries, mainly for exploring climate/green technology communities and conferences, future career paths, and digital nomad way of living.
 Also making new connections through [Couchsurfing](https://www.couchsurfing.com/), hostel, and some local meetup/events.
 - 23-30 June 2024, [Bansko Nomad Festival](https://www.banskonomadfest.com/) in one of Europe digital nomad hotspot, Bansko, Bulgaria - *brings together digital nomads, entrepreneurs and industry leaders in a way that maximises connection, collaboration and interaction.*